Yan-Oliveira/doc-fao/content/change-write-protection.rst

 Target Groups
    - IT service management
-   - All clients that use the OTRS::ITSM feature
+   - All customers that use the OTRS::ITSM feature

 .. note::